hapax/hapax.github.io/assets/sky.md

 Shorter wavelengths are more likely to bounce off air molecules, due to the $1/\lambda^4$ scaling of Rayleigh scattering, so the violet end of the visible spectrum is heavily preferenced.
-Finally, the short cones responsible for seeing blue are much more heavily activated that the medium and long cones, so the resulting spectrum appears blue.
+Finally, the short cones responsible for seeing blue are more heavily activated than the medium and long cones, so the sky is azure: primarily blue with a hint of green.

 #### Sunsets, brightening, and so on